guotong1988/guotong1988.github.io/research/_posts/2024-01-01-textgen-improved-by-correct.md

 #### 3.1 Evaluation

-##### 3.1.1 Generation Accuracy
+##### 3.1.1 Available Rate

 In this paper, we do not use BLEU to evaluate the generation results.
 In our scenario, our goal is to determine whether the generated text is available.
-We use human annotation to compute the **available rate**:
+We use human annotation to compute the available rate:

 $$ Acc = N_{good} / N_{total} $$